what does it mean when a fish has red eyes?

 Nitrite

-Nitrite poisoning (known as brown blood disease) turns a fish’s blood brown due to the increased levels of methemoglobin.
+Nitrite poisoning (brown blood disease) turns a fish’s blood brown due to increased methemoglobin levels.
 Some owners report that their fish’s eyes turned red after being poisoned by nitrite.

-According to Fresenius Environmental Bulletin, nitrite is a well-known toxicant for fish.
-It’s not as harmful as ammonia but still causes a range of health problems if it’s allowed to affect fish over a long period of time.
+According to Fresenius Environmental Bulletin, nitrite is a toxicant for fish.
+It’s not as harmful as ammonia but still causes a range of health problems if it’s allowed to affect fish over a long period.

-In new tanks that haven’t had time to cycle, ammonia can build up where there are not enough bacteria to convert it.
+In new tanks without time to cycle, ammonia can build up without enough bacteria to convert it.
 This leads to nitrite poisoning.

-Eventually, high levels of nitrite will suffocate the fish after it enters their bloodstream.
+Eventually, high nitrite levels will suffocate the fish after it enters their bloodstream.
 Before it does, you’ll find fish gasping for air.
 In the most severe cases, their eyes will turn red.

-For every 300 gallons of water in the tank, try adding 1 teaspoon of salt to see if it helps fish deal with the toxins.
+For every 300 gallons of water, add 1 teaspoon of salt to see if it helps fish deal with the toxins.

 CO2